Sports Psychology Programs in Massachusetts

 Campus Based - Visit Website

-Boston University offers an EdM in Counseling with a Sport/Performance Psychology concentration.
-This two-year, full-time campus program requires 74 units and includes a summer session.
-It prepares students for mental health counseling licensure in Massachusetts and CMPC certification.
-The curriculum covers counseling theories, psychopathology, and sport psychology techniques.
+Boston University's EdM in Counseling with a Sport/Performance Psychology concentration is a two-year, full-time campus program requiring 74 units.
+It prepares students for Massachusetts mental health counseling licensure and CMPC certification through a curriculum blending counseling theories, psychopathology, and sport psychology techniques.
+The program emphasizes ecological and strengths-based approaches for child, adolescent, and young adult populations.
 Students complete 700+ clinical hours and sport psychology internships.
-Admissions require a bachelor's degree.
-The program focuses on child, adolescent, and young adult populations with ecological and strengths-based approaches.
+A bachelor's degree is required for admission; no entrance exam is specified for this master's-level program.

 • Two-year full-time program.